andrewdavidmackenzie/flow/flowr/examples/README.md

 Each subdirectory holds a self-contained flow example, with flow definition, docs etc and some of them provide their own function implementations that get compiled to WASM by flowc when the flow is compiled.

+Flow enables higher levels of parallelization of execution of 'jobs' within flows by allowing many jobs to be run in parallel, which then may be executed out of order.
+This can lead to unpredictable ordering of the output values of some operations.
+To embrace this, the examples typically avoid requiring a specific ordering of the output values.

 ## Environment Variable Requirements
-If you are using the makefile, then temporary additions to $PATH will be made for you so that the required flow executables (`flowc`and `flowr`) are found.
+If you are using `make`, then temporary additions to $PATH will be made for you so that the required flow executables (`flowc`and `flowr`) are found.

-However, if you wish to run an example from the command line, then you will need to make sure the `flowc` and `flowr` executables (built by the Makefile) are in your path.
+However, if you wish to run an example from the command line, then you will need to make sure the `flowc` and `flowr` executables (built by the Makefile) are in your path (or use the full path when running them).

 You can do this using: